pythonsingapore/pugs-org-sg/content/20150309-march-meeting.md

     Martin is the founder of Bitmazk Pte.
 Ltd., a Singapore based web development agency specialized on creating web apps with Python and Django.
-He is also part of the organizing committee for PyCon Singapore and an active member of Python User Group Singapore.
+He is also part of the organizing committee for PyCon

+    Singapore and an active member of Python User Group Singapore.

 4. Alfred from PyCon APAC will talk about the upcoming [APAC conference in Taiwan][apac].

 [apac]: https://tw.pycon.org/2015apac/en/

+5. "How to learn and be productive with Python3 in a week" by Chris.

+    Chris will talk about how you can go from knowing nothing of Python to being productive in a week.

+    * Basic Python syntax and environment setup (  IDE, virtualenv )
+    * Data types
+    * How to use libraries

 ## Would you like to speak at this or a future meetups?